 “I had fun with some of the tests, somehow,” Molly laughed as she explained.
 “I would do the Wada test again if it weren’t so dangerous, but I hated the neuro-psych exam because it was just a full day of like, SAT questions.”

-Recovering well post-surgery, Molly began radiation and chemotherapy treatment, where she developed a strong relationship with her neuro-oncologist who worked with her on continuing their brain cancer research.
+Recovering well post-surgery, Molly began radiation and chemotherapy treatment, where she developed a strong relationship with her entire neuro-oncology team, who worked with her on continuing their brain cancer research.

 Now, Molly has reached a stable condition and has reduced her MRI check-ups to once every 6 months.
 Her goal now is to live the best time of her life each moment, since you don’t know what the next day will bring.